bcarasik/datasciencecoursera/README.md

 hello-world
 ===========

-sample repo for initial training
+This is a sample repo for initial training during the R programming course, which I just completed.
+I renamed the repo from hello-world to datasciencecoursera to fulfill the data science toolbox course assignment